Roestlab/massdash/README.md

 pip install massdash --upgrade
 ```

-or if you use the Anaconda for package and environment management, then you can install from bioconda:
+or if you use Anaconda for package and environment management, then you can install from bioconda:

 ```bash
 conda install bioconda::massdash